jfgilmore/slacker/README.md

 *Slacker* will be released as a ruby gem in future however at this point in time the application is not secure at the application or user level.
 There is currently a branch in the repo where full token and code encryption is being developed.

+## Project Management / Feature Requests
 ### Trello

 The project management side of thing goes on [here](https://trello.com/b/43fPLAbw/t1a2-terminal-project)

+Additional screenshots of earlier progress in the docs folder.

 ## Contributing